peasantbird/tp/docs/DeveloperGuide.md

 ### Use cases

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: UC1 - Add homeowner and house**
+System: RTPM
+Actor: User

+**MSS**

+1. User enters command to add homeowner and house details.
+2. System adds the entry to the list.
+3. System saves file.

+   Use case ends.

+Extensions:
+* 1a.
+User enters invalid parameters.
+  * 1a1.
+System indicates to user that the parameters are invalid.
+    Use case restarts from step 1.

+* 3a.
+Failure to update savefile.
+  * 3a1.
+System indicates failure to update.
+    Use case restarts from step 1.

+**Use case: UC2 - Add homebuyer and preferences**
+System: RTPM
+Actor: User
+**MSS**
+1. User enters command to add homebuyer and preferences.
+2. System adds the entry to the list.
+3. System saves file.
+   Use case ends.

+Extensions:
+* 1a.
+User enters invalid parameters.
+  * 1a1.
+System indicates to user that the parameters are invalid.
+  Use case restarts from step 1.

+* 3a.
+Failure to update savefile.
+  * 3a1.
+System indicates failure to update.
+  Use case restarts from step 1.

+**Use case: UC3 - View buyers**
+System: RTPM
+Actor: User
+**MSS**
+1. User enters the list-b command.
+2. System displays list of buyers.

+Use case ends.

+Extensions:
+* 1a.
+User makes a typo leading to an invalid command.
+  * 1a1.
+System indicates to user that command is invalid, prompting the user for a new input.
+  Use case restarts from step 1.

 **Use case: Delete a person**